briankoser/sfc-listeners-guide/episodes/0003-the-dark-knight-on-trial.md

 </div>

 <div class="quote">
-<q class="matt">You can't say that Batman created all bad.
+<q class="matt">Even if you can say that Batman created supervillains (which I'm not even sure if you can 100% say that), you can't say that Batman created all bad.
 Otherwise he would be called 'Badman'.</q>
 </div>

 <div class="quote">